melsman/mlkit/doc/arm64-runtime.md

 selected target.
 Do not pass multiple architectures; universal runtime archives are not supported by this configuration.

-On Apple Silicon the x86_64 configuration requires Rosetta 2 to run configure probes, the errno-table generator, and X64 compiler/tools.
-No translated shell is required when gcc supports explicit target selection.
-On Intel Macs, running arm64 configure probes and smoke tests requires an ARM machine; this is not a cross-compilation setup.

 ## Artifact and installation isolation

-Objects, generated dependencies, and the errno-table generator/header live in `src/Runtime/build/darwin-arm64/` or `src/Runtime/build/darwin-x86_64/`, with separate subdirectories for each runtime variant.
+Objects, generated dependencies, and the errno-table generator/header live in `src/Runtime/build/darwin-arm64/`, with separate subdirectories for each runtime variant.
 CUtils objects are built there too.
 Makefile/config/header changes invalidate the affected objects.
 Reconfigure sequentially; concurrent builds under different configurations in the same checkout are not supported.

-Archives are copied to `lib/darwin-arm64/` or `lib/darwin-x86_64/`.
-Only X64
+Archives are copied to `lib/darwin-arm64/`.
+Linux X64 builds use their own target directory and also refresh `lib/runtimeSystem*.a` for the X64 compiler.
-also refreshes `lib/runtimeSystem*.a`, for compatibility with the current X64 compiler.
-Native builds never overwrite those compatibility archives.

 `make install_runtime` installs the configured target's archives below `$(LIBDIR)/lib/<target>/`; X64 also installs its existing compatibility paths.